Aareon/ChickenTicket/README.md

 Chicken Ticket uses a number of technologies:
 * [Python 3] - A powerful object-oriented programming language.
 * [SQLite] - An ACID-compliant database solution for storing information in a single file, locally.
-* [Msgpack] - Responsible for compressing and serializing network messages
+* [Msgpack] - Responsible for compressing and serializing network messages.
-* [PyCryptodomex] - Low-level cryptographic primitives for making the coin secure (hashlib for pure Python install)
+* [PyCryptodomex] - Low-level cryptographic primitives for making the coin secure (hashlib for pure Python install).
 * [ECDSA] - Elliptic Curve Digital Signature Algorithm.
 Used for generating keys fast and securely.
+* [Flask] - Microframework webserver. `httpnode` uses this to provide a very basic node.
+* [qrcode] - Generate a QR code from data, such as an address.
+* [pillow] - Working with images, used by `qrcode`.
+* [PySimpleGUI] - Used by `simplegui` to provide a basic wallet for use by end-users.

 ### Installing from source
 Chicken Ticket requires [Python](https://python.org/) 3.6+ to run.